Do you want to learn to play more guitar chords to improve your skills? Ever wonder how many guitar chords there are?

 Same type chords

 This refers to different chords of the same type, like major or minor chords.
-A minor and E minor are not the same chord, but they are both minors.
+A minor and E minor aren’t the same chords, but they’re both minors.

 Power chords

-These refer to chords that are composed of dyads (two notes), so technically, they’re not three-note chords.
+These refer to chords that are composed of dyads (2 notes), so technically, they’re not 3-note chords.

 When playing, these power chords work just like other chords.
 So technicalities aside, power chords are included as a type of chord.